Sembiance/dexvert/README.md

 Identifies <inputFilePath>.
 Like an advanced 'file' command

 Options:
   --verbose [level]      Show additional info when identifying.
-Levels 1 to 5 where
+Levels 1 to 5
-                     5 is most verbose
-  --json             Output JSON
+                         where 5 is most verbose --json                 Output JSON
+  --jsonFile [filePath]  If set, will output the result JSON to the given
+                         filePath
   -h, --help             display help for command

 ```